Unimed Blumenau launches Digital Emergency Service

-Unimed Blumenau launched a platform that allows customers to see a doctor at any time, whether on a computer, tablet or cell phone.
+Unimed Blumenau launched a platform that allows clients to consult a doctor at any time, whether on a computer, tablet or cell phone.
 The 24-hour Digital Emergency Service allows quick online contacts.

 The service, in tests since the end of June, is being officially presented to the market this week by Unimed Blumenau.